jasonyip184/music_classification/README.md

 By approaching this from an image-based implementation where the model learns a genre from an album of spectrograms, we get to save on tedious feature engineering work.

+## Results
+I served the model as a REST API using Flask and it takes in a music file as input and outputs a single label for its genre.